phpextra/zip-stream/README.md

 To ensure a consistent code base, you should make sure the code follows the [coding standards](http://symfony.com/doc/2.0/contributing/code/standards.html).
 If you would like to help take a look at the **list of issues**.

-##Requirements

-    See composer.json for a full list of dependencies.

 ##Authors